kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 3. "should reflect allocated devices after pod is scheduled": schedule a pod that consumes devices, then create a new request and assert the updated `allocatedDevices` / `availableDevices`.

+Added in Alpha 1.37:

+4. "should report shared-counter consumption on a partitionable pool": seed the test driver to publish a pool with `sharedCounters` and devices that `consumesCounters`; schedule a pod; assert `counterSets[]` shows the expected `consumed`/`available`.
+5. "should report per-device sharing on a consumable pool": seed the test driver with an `allowMultipleAllocations=true` device;
+   schedule two pods that each consume a slice of capacity; assert `shareableDevices[]` shows both `consumed` and `allocations=2`, and `allocatedDevices=1` (cap-at-1 verified end-to-end).
+6. "should not count AdminAccess claims as consumers": create an AdminAccess claim against an otherwise-fully-allocated device;
+   assert the AdminAccess claim does not move any counter.
+7. Tighten existing assertions per the Pohly review feedback — replace `gstruct.IgnoreExtras` with `MatchAllFields` where feasible, or move detailed field-by-field checks into the unit suite.

 Note: Testing with production DRA drivers (e.g., GPU drivers) is outside the scope of CI and is validated separately by driver vendors.